uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 }
 ```

-This would print each character of the string, i.e.:
+This would output each character of the string, i.e.:

 ```
 T